The fact that the words ‘Reebok’, ‘best’, and ‘running’ are used in the same sentence show Reebok’s quick resurgence as a running shoe brand.

 On a side note, if you like reading about the history of the sports shoe industry or shoes in general, we recommend this guide.
 We have curated a list of books on this topic – collectively, the books cover the stories of the large brands and then some.

 Reebok’s decline in fortunes began soon after adidas acquired it to grow in the competitive North American market.
-For a while, Reebok running footwear had a good home within the ‘Premier running’ category and held their own in a competitive technical running market.
+For a while, Reebok running footwear had a good home within the ‘Premier running’ category and held its own in a competitive technical running market.

 Performance products took a backseat with a new focus on lifestyle and toning.
 That backfired spectacularly in the form of FTC fines, and Reebok began reinventing itself as a fitness brand around cross-training.